cookie-status/cookie-status-dev/content/brave/_index.md

 {{% /notice %}}

-For top-level navigation, cross-site referrers are **stripped** entirely.
+For top-level navigation, cross-site referrers default to `strict-origin-when-cross-origin` unless the site requires an even stricter policy..

 {{% notice note %}}

-**Example**: When clicking a link from `https://domain.com/page` to `https://anotherdomain.com/another-page/`, the `referer` header is removed from the request.
-Similarly, the `document.referrer` will return an empty string once the user lands on `anotherdomain.com`.
+**Example**: When clicking a link from `https://domain.com/page` to `https://anotherdomain.com/another-page/`, the `referer` header is set to `https://domain.com`.
+Similarly, the `document.referrer` will be set to `https://domain.com` once the user lands on `anotherdomain.com`.

 {{% /notice %}}